 The WMRC 101.3 W267CD translator has mild directivity to the north, but spills signal excessively into the Boston area.
 This hurts WMRC as well since they are wasting power toward areas where WJIB interferes heavily.
 WMRC should consider reaiming the W267CD antenna to improve WMRC and WJIB coverage.
 I would be glad to advise WMRC/WJIB in this effort.

 Illegal pirate FM broadcaster translator co-channel interference

-An illegal broadcaster from Dorchester, MA has been camped on 101.3 as well.
-They cause destruction of nearly 70% of WJIB coverage area.
-Below is an illustration of just the regions of Boston affected–all the southern suburbs and even regions to the east and north of Boston are impacted severely by this pirate.
-The Fenway area on east is highly negatively impacted by the pirate.
+An illegal broadcaster from Dorchester, MA was previously using 101.3 as well.
+They caused destruction of nearly 70% of WJIB coverage area.
+Below is an illustration of just the regions of Boston that were affected–all the southern suburbs and even regions to the east and north of Boston are impacted severely by this pirate.
+The Fenway area on east was highly negatively impacted by the pirate.

-It is futile for the Dorchester pirate to continue operating on 101.3 in any case, since the more powerful WJIB cuts pirate coverage to 1/2 - 1 mile radius from the transmitter.
-The pirate in effect covers about 5 sq. miles, yet interferes with over 350 sq. miles of WJIB coverage.
+It was futile for the Dorchester pirate to continue operating on 101.3 in any case, since the more powerful WJIB cut pirate coverage to 1/2 - 1 mile radius from the transmitter.
+The pirate in effect covered about 5 sq. miles, yet interfered with over 350 sq. miles of WJIB coverage.
 This is why we have an FCC and long distances between co-channel stations, even when one or both are very low power (< 250 watts).

 Intermodulation from pirate broadcasters

 The Dorchester location has three tall antennas, assuming each dedicated to the illegal transmissions on these frequencies: